tpauldike/printf/README.md

 ```

 After cloning, navigate into the directory **printf** and write a `main.c` file to test `_printf()`, and then compile, probably with the command `gcc *.c -o _printf` and run the file (`./_printf`)

+Alternatively,the sub directory [test_files](./test_files) contains a main file and an executable named *main* that will be available on your local machine after cloning the repository, you may take a look at the source code and run the executable to see the output.
+You may as well modify the content of the `main.c`, copy it to the root directory and recompile

 ```Submitted by:```
 [**Ebubechi Anyanwu**](https://github.com/ebu-be) and [**Topman Paul-Dike**](https://github.com/tpauldike)